Every thread in India has a story to tell, every garment has an essence of heritage, history and cultural identity. From the

 fashion trend.
 These sarees are knee-length and are known as

-Lugda, and they are usually paired with a pullover called
+Lugda and they are usually paired with a pullover called

 Polkha.
 The tribal men of the region wear sleeveless jackets over dhotis made from cotton, jute or linen.
 They also wear cotton headgear to protect themselves from the sun.

-dyeing techniques, including the popular tie and dye technique known as Batik.
+various dyeing techniques, including the popular tie and dye technique known as Batik.

 Maheshwari,